The Petit Lenormand deck is available now. Limited stock

 Emotion precedes and provokes confrontation.

-When Heart opens the combination, it brings emotion to the forefront.
+When the Heart opens the combination, it brings emotion to the forefront.
 It is feelings, attachment, or sensitivity that initiate the dynamic.
-Whip, in second position, shows that this emotional charge quickly leads to a vivid reaction: dispute, clarification, sharp words.
+The Whip, in the second position, indicates that this emotional charge quickly leads to a vivid reaction: dispute, clarification, sharp words.
 Quintessence with Anchor emphasizes the importance of finding a point of balance before acting or speaking.
-Child, in the hidden position, reveals a raw emotion, sometimes poorly channeled, that needs to be acknowledged before it can be calmed.
+The Child, in the hidden position, reveals a raw emotion, sometimes poorly channeled, that needs to be acknowledged before it can be calmed.

 Love and relationships